alan-turing-institute/data-safe-haven/safe_haven_management_environment/SHM-Build-Instructions.md

 - Purchase P1 License for the AAD

 - Else, **for testing only**, enable a free trial of the P2 License (NB.
 It can take a while for these to appear on your AAD)

-### Create a Custom Domain Name

-1. Follow the instructions [here](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-custom-domain#add-your-custom-domain-name-to-azure-ad) to create a custom domain name for the DSH management environment.
-This should be something like "TURINGSAFEHAVEN@ac.uk"

-2. Ensure the domain name is [verified](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-custom-domain#add-your-custom-domain-name-to-azure-ad).
-This is not critical for testing, but you will not be able to add users to the domain name until it has been verified

 ## 1. Deploy VNET and Domain Controllers